Stop warnings printing

 This map shows a lot of interesting information where we see in Centre county and those counties around Pittsburgh having a lot of people with high school diplomas.
 Though in Lancaster, Juniata, and Forest counties have the highest amount of people with a high school diploma.
 This is could be because of the amount of colleges in the areas or perhaps the renown that the colleges in the area have.

-Here as though our highest counties in this variable are in Centre county , around Philadelphia and Pittsburgh.
+Here though, our highest counties in this variable are in Centre county, around Philadelphia and Pittsburgh.
 Additionally, we do see a lot of clustering in some areas on the south east and south west edges of the state.
 Perhaps again attributed to edge effects from the surrounding states.
 With close proximity to New Jersey and Delaware some residents may be choosing to live in Pennsylvania to reap its benefits and not have to pay those in other states.

 # Adding in the Age & Sex data